Hearts shares were offered to pay tax, says Sergejus Fedotovas

 And, speaking after the club were issued with a winding up order over the bill, Fedotovas said: "HMRC was made aware we were launching a share issue.

 "And we had an understanding with them that they would allow us to take a run with the share issue that would allow us to pay them."

 Last month, Hearts invited fans to buy shares belonging to owner Vladimir Romanov in a bid to support the long-term future of the club.

-At the launch, Fedotovas insisted the money raised would not be used to pay a much larger tax bill for £1.75m, which the club are currently disputing.
+At the launch, Fedotovas insisted the money raised would not be used to pay

 And Fedotovas has criticised HMRC's handling of Hearts' financial plight.